oracle-quickstart/oci-cloudnative/README.md

 > The application is being deployed to the compute instances asynchronously, and it may take a couple of minutes for the URL to serve the application.

+### Cleanup

+Even though it is Always Free, you will likely want to terminate the demo application in your Oracle Cloud Infrastructure tenancy.
+With the use of Terraform, the [Resource Manager][orm] stack is also responsible for terminating the application.

+Follow these steps to completely remove all provisioned resources:

+1. Return to the Oracle Cloud Infrastructure [Console](https://console.us-ashburn-1.oraclecloud.com/resourcemanager/stacks)
+  > `Home > Solutions & Platform > Resource Manager > Stacks`
+1. Select the stack created previously to open the Stack Details view
+1. From the Stack Details, select `Terraform Actions > Destroy`
+1. Confirm the **Destroy** job when prompted
+  > The job status will be **In Progress** while resources are terminated
+1. Once the destroy job has succeeded, return to the Stack Details page
+1. Click `Delete Stack` and confirm when prompted

 #### Topology

 The following diagram shows the topology created by this stack.